Guide to solving main issues while setting up and operating the Nemesida WAF.

 Nemesda WAF comes as a dynamic module for Nginx.
 After the initial configuration of the component, it is necessary to check the correct operation of the signature attack detection method by sending a http://YOUR_SERVER/nwaftest request.

-The server should return a 403 response code, and an entry will appear in the error log of the Nginx web server:
+The server should return the 403 response code, and an entry will appear on the filtering node in the error-log of the Nginx web server:

 Nemesida WAF: the request 5274fe3c397782a09b4f1b057e572e21 blocked by rule ID 1 in zone URL, ...